noonz/android_global_news_app/README.md

 ### Search page
 Endpoint #2 everything.
 Card views in a recycler view, using search keyword contained in title.
 Populate card views based on keyword existing in title.
-TODO: add search bar, styling, fix search results not updating
+TODO: styling, fix search functionality (semi functional)

 ### Categories
 Endpoint #3 sources. list view with different topics.
 Click topic and it searches articles related to that topic. ex. clicking sports will search for sports articles.
-TODO: styling??
+TODO: styling, add categories to database

 ### Saved articles page
 Bookmark articles from anywhere to store in database viewing.
-TODO: viewpager2 for favourites list, fix the selected bottom navigation bar
+TODO: viewpager2 for favourites list

 ### Setup Room Database
 Configure local and domain layers
+- add flag called headline
+- delete unfaved data from dao
+- unset headline flag when fetching new articles from saved articles

-## Credits: Dave, Zhihong, Rasheen
+## Credits: Dave Nunez, Zhihong Cai, Rasheen Ruwisha